coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 above.
 Overpowering scents, such as skunk musk or troglodyte stench, can be detected at three times these ranges.

-The creature detects another creature's presence but not its specific location.
+The creature detects another creature’s presence but not its specific location.
 Noting the direction of the scent is a move action.
-If it moves within 5 feet of the scent's source, the creature can pinpoint that source.
+If it moves within 5 feet of the scent’s source, the creature can pinpoint that source.

 A creature with the Track feat and the scent ability can follow tracks by smell, making a Wisdom check to find or follow a track.
 The typical DC for a fresh trail is 10.
-The DC increases or decreases depending on how strong the quarry's odor is, the number of creatures, and the age of the trail.
+The DC increases or decreases depending on how strong the quarry’s odor is, the number of creatures, and the age of the trail.
 For each hour that the trail is cold, the DC increases by 2.
 The ability otherwise follows the rules for the Track feat.
 Creatures tracking by scent ignore the effects of surface conditions and poor